Estreuselito/bikerus/README.md

 > 🕸️ This paragraph explains how the MLPRegressor is used.

-1. after having finished all preprocessing steps, run `4_models.py` in order to run the models
+1. after having finished all preprocessing steps, run `4_models.py` in order to run the models.
-2. after execution you can find the saved multilayer perceptron model, its optimal hyperparamters and r squared values as well as the predicted dataframe in `NN_MLP_files`in the `models`folder
+2. after execution you can find the saved multilayer perceptron model, its optimal hyperparamters and r squared values as well as the predicted dataframe in `NN_MLP_files` in the `models` folder.

 # Deployment and live predictions